Morzy/FoodTruck/README.md

 What could change:
 1. First lots of data, can do paging.
 The API will include the offset, so data transfer will take less time.
 And the UI side, will add pagination function.
 2. Second Auth function.
-Since this is only for display data right now.
-I will level UI.
-And control by Access-Control-Allow-Origin only in API.
+Can do Jwt to auth.
 3. Data search function.
 If without pagination, can do in UI side only.
 If not, can add filter into search API.
 4. And now, the UI is ugly, the position is wrong.
+5. Table row can be compo